 She made me so mad I changed how I did things, re-did previous work, there was no way I was going to have it happen again.
 She made an impact on me that has lasted to this day!
 Our relationship has grown since then, I took more classes she taught, participated in events and competitions she directed me to, even attended an event that leads to me having a job when I graduated.
 Hell, she is the reason I actually went to my convocation (for which my Mom is eternally grateful), something that looking back I would have regretted missing.

 I still go back to campus years after I have graduated to sit in her office and chat, to hear about the cool things her students are doing and to discuss whatever I am working on.
 She is a constant source of motivation for me.

 One of my mentors, Andy Osburn, was actually my boss and I never really thought of him as a mentor but if you asked me to describe my relationship with him I would probably be describing a mentor.
 Andy is a seasoned Tech Entrepreneur who had run multiple companies, successfully secured funding and remained mostly sane (if a little sarcastic) in the process.

 Andy gave me my first real job out of university and let me create my own role in his company Equals6.
 He gave me a lot of control, he trusted me to make my own hours, and he let me have real input while also giving me direction when I was wrong.
 He also made it so I am probably a terrible employee if you expect a 9-5’er.

-I could throw all the research in the world at you to justify that you need a mentor, but at the end of the day I am a man who things we learn best by doing.
-Really assess who has taken an interest in you, your goals and you successes and then foster that relationship.
+I could throw all the research in the world at you to justify that you need a mentor, but at the end of the day, I am a man who things we learn best by doing.
+Really assess who has taken an interest in you, your goals and your successes and then foster that relationship.
 The benefits you will receive will be proof enough.